10 June 2017, 11:00 – 17:30 Saturday

 Construction paper, Chalk

 Fruits of the Loop is a composition that uses the class room context of the exhibition space as an element to build an enhanced active stage.
-Installed unto the space are elements based from the traditional blackboard and chalk, to further emphasize the classroom signification and add the quality of materials with presence.
+Installed into space are elements based from the traditional blackboard and chalk, to further emphasize the classroom signification and add the quality of materials with presence.
 This element is constructed in the physical form of a loop.
-It is done to embody ideas that relate to the nature of multiple usage of a lesson, and that of the lesson itself which includes looping in sound art.
+It is done to embody ideas that relate to the nature of multiple usages of a lesson, and that of the lesson itself which includes looping in sound art.
 The lesson written on board like structure is based on an interview of Filipino artist Caliph 8.
 The interview is a source to imagine a sound art curriculum which in turn inspired the instruction as art structure as take off for this text component.

 Jong Pairez (b.
-1978 Philippines) is a media artist and researcher based between Manila and Tokyo.
+1978 Philippines) is a media artist and researcher based in Manila and Tokyo.
 In 2014 he initiated Civilisation Laboratory (CIV:LAB – a tactical convivial space dedicated to research and design for sustainable and alternative living.
 He then presented this initiative as a Painting thesis in U.P.
-College of Fine Arts and received The Most Outstanding Thesis Award for pushing the boundary of his studio practice towards contemporary social practice in art.
-Before arriving in the social turn, he usually work with digital and analog technologies as mediums of expression in articulating his condition as a foreign migrant worker in Japan.
+College of Fine Arts and received The Most Outstanding Thesis Award for pushing the boundary of his studio practice towards contemporary social practice in the art.
+Before arriving in the social turn, he usually works with digital and analog technologies as mediums of expression in articulating his condition as a foreign migrant worker in Japan.
 Pairez independently produced digital video works and 8mm films bordering to documentary filmmaking.
-After a while he decided his role – as a foreign migrant worker – to be in itself an artistic practice.
+After a while, he decided his role – as a foreign migrant worker – to be in itself an artistic practice.
 Pairez is currently working on his postgraduate thesis at the Graduate School of Global Arts in Tokyo University of the Arts.

 Jay Ticar received his first breaks for exhibitions through the recommendations of his teacher at the U.P.
 College of Fine Arts, Professor Roberto Chabet- father of Philippine conceptual art.
 His tutelage paved the way for Jay to practice as a multidisciplinary artist.
 On 2003 Jay Ticar left to study MFA in Tokyo as a Monbukagakusho Scholar, this began his path as an artist/researcher.
 Shortly after finishing at Tama Art University, he was awarded the Asian public Intellectual Fellowship Grant by the Nippon Foundation.
 This award supported his 1 year research on the identity of artists as workers in Japan and Indonesia.
 At present, he is conducting art activities regarding the response of visual art to the emergence of sound art in Japan, Indonesia and Vietnam, through the auspices of the Asia Centre Fellowship Grant of the Japan Foundation.
 Jay Ticar is an exhibiting artist who has shown among established and respected venues of art for 2 decades.
 In Japan his artworks are represented by Ota Fine Arts.